European Ancestors – Understanding France (34) – Overseas Territories, Empire and Slavery

 This post is part of a series about genealogy in France.
 You can read the complete series HERE.

-European Ancestors – Understanding France (8) (Divorce)
+European Ancestors – Understanding France (21) Religions and the Roman Catholic Church

 Courtesy of Wikipedia